analyticsplaybook/analyticsplaybook.github.io/dataviz/_posts/2016-04-11-bar_charts.md

 ---

-layout: responsive
+layout: post
 title: Making Great Bar Charts In R
+date:   2016-04-11
+author: Jowanza Joseph
+category: dataviz
+tags:
+  - r
+  - visualization
+  - charting

 ---

-# Making Great Bar Charts In R

-Author: Jowanza Joseph
+### Problem

-**Problem:** As data collection and aggregation grows in an organization, presenting and consuming that data can become a real challenge.
+As data collection and aggregation grows in an organization, presenting and consuming that data can become a real challenge.
 A good foundation in visualization eases this burden.
 Using bar charts effectively can help with sw

+### Actions
-**Actions:** We will walk through an example of how to create a useful and beautiful barchart in R.
+We will walk through an example of how to create a useful and beautiful barchart in R.

 ### Example